burgerballer44/tailgate-core/README.md

 * password reset token for resetting passwords
 * authorization key for auth stuff
 * user update their own info
-* validation - check for unique username and email on signUp, update
-* validation - email confirmation

 ##### Group
 * generate access code so other users can search for and join group